British banking law: Insolvency

 Because of the knock-on consequences of any bank failure, and because bank debts are locked into a network of international finance, government has found it practically necessary to prevent banks going insolvent.
 This system began with the Banking (Special Provisions) Act 2008, emergency legislation for the nationalisation of Northern Rock, which was recast the following year.
 Under the Banking Act 2009 if a bank is going into insolvency, the government may (and usually will if "the stability of the financial systems" is at stake) pursue one of three "stabilisation options".
 The Bank of England will either try to ensure the failed bank is sold onto another private sector purchaser, set up a subsidiary company to run the failing bank's assets (a "bridge-bank"), or for the UK Treasury to directly take shares in "temporary public ownership".
 This will wipe out the shareholders, but will keep creditors' claims intact.

 All other standard rules of the Insolvency Act 1986 apply, including wrongful trading provisions, and the rules in the Company Director Disqualification Act 1986.

 Capital requirements

-One fashionable method to prevent bank insolvencies, following the "Basel III" programme of the international banker group, has been to require banks hold more money in reserve based on how risky their lending is.
-EU wide rules in the Capital Requirements Regulation 2013 achieve this in some detail, for instance requiring proportionally less in reserves if sound government debt is held, but more if mortgage-backed securities are held.
-It is not clear that a lack of capital is the root cause of the problem, although the Basel Committee of banks advocates it.
+One method to prevent bank insolvencies, following the implementation of Basel III, has been to require banks hold more money in reserve based on portfolio risk.
+EU rules in Capital Requirements Regulation 2013 achieve this in some detail, for instance requiring proportionally less in reserves if sound government debt is held, but more if mortgage-backed securities are held.
+It is not clear that a lack of capital is the root cause of the problem, although higher capital requirements are favored by the Basel Committee on Banking Supervision.